What You Should Know

 Eligibility Requirements For The Remote Supplement

-This supplement applies to participants with an AT-HM funding tier who live in a remote or very remote location (defined as Modified Monash Model areas 6 or 7).
+- You live in a remote or very remote area classified as Modified Monash Model (MMM) 6 or 7

 How Much Is The Remote Supplement?